DirectoryTree/LdapRecord-Docs/laravel/v3/testing.md

 > The examples below use LdapRecord models, but you may also use a raw LdapRecord `Connection`.

-Let's update our example controller to retrieve users inside of a specific OU, and a company name:
+Let's update our example controller to retrieve users inside a specific OU, and a company name:

 ```php
 public class UsersController extends Controller